How we got started

 Formed at a meeting at Sydney Town Hall in September 1959, the Australian Consumers' Association started out with about 50 members and 50 pounds in the bank.
-By April 1960, the first edition of CHOICE magazine was sent to 500 subscribers.
+In April 1960, the first edition of CHOICE magazine was sent to 500 subscribers.
 There was clearly a need – within a year, the magazine had 10,000 subscribers and by the end of the decade, more than 100,000.

 From the early days, CHOICE reviewed everyday items like aspirin, detergents and instant coffee – but also major purchases like cars and washing machines.
 In response to a growing desire for more information about products, we built our own testing laboratory – a space where we could do our best to bend, break and burn out products, all in the name of research.

 But CHOICE has always been more than just a source of product information.
 From the beginning, Ruby Hutchison wanted us to lead the charge against shonky practices and inadequate consumer protection laws.

-Since those early days, we have exposed unfair bank fees, dodgy medications, dangerous appliances and insurance rip-offs.
+Since those early days we've exposed unfair bank fees, dodgy medications, dangerous appliances and insurance rip-offs.
 And we've had some historic wins: in the 1970s, we played an important role in the drafting of the Trade Practices Act, Australia's first national consumer protection law.
 Almost 40 years later we also campaigned for the introduction of the Australian Consumer Law, which guarantees the consumer rights we all enjoy today.

-Along the way, we've also had some fun – introducing the CHOICE Awards for outstanding products and services and our annual Shonky Awards for the worst offenders.
-Over the last three years, we've also helped to entertain and inform millions of Australians on ABC TV's The Checkout.
+Along the way we've had some fun – introducing the CHOICE Awards for outstanding products and services and our annual Shonky Awards for the worst offenders.
+We've also helped to entertain and inform millions of Australians on ABC TV's The Checkout.